Common Cook Islands Trust Funding Errors

 A Cook Islands trust holding mortgaged real estate (through an LLC), pledged securities, or assets with valid liens does not eliminate the secured creditor’s rights.
 The trust takes assets subject to existing liens.
 If mortgage payments stop, the lender can foreclose regardless of offshore trust ownership.
 If margin loans default, the brokerage can liquidate pledged securities despite trust ownership.

-Transferring encumbered assets without properly disclosing liens to the trustee, updating loan documentation to reflect new ownership, or obtaining lender consent where required creates problems when the secured creditor needs to enforce its rights.
+Transferring encumbered assets without disclosing liens to the trustee, updating loan documentation to reflect new ownership, or obtaining lender consent where required creates problems when the secured creditor enforces its rights.
 The trustee may be unaware of obligations requiring payment from trust assets, leading to defaults and enforcement actions.

-Disclose all liens, mortgages, security interests, and encumbrances when transferring assets to Cook Islands trusts.
-Work with secured creditors to update loan documentation reflecting trust ownership while maintaining existing loan terms.
-Ensure the trustee understands all payment obligations and has procedures for timely payment.
-Consider paying off secured debts before transferring assets to simplify trust administration and eliminate secured creditor complications.
+All liens, mortgages, security interests, and encumbrances should be disclosed when transferring assets to Cook Islands trusts.
+Loan documentation should be updated to reflect trust ownership while maintaining existing loan terms.
+The trustee should understand all payment obligations and have procedures for timely payment.

 Transferring Illiquid or Unique Assets

-Some grantors transfer assets to Cook Islands trusts that are difficult to value, impossible to sell, or require active management beyond typical trustee capabilities—such as art collections, classic cars, intellectual property, or small business interests requiring day-to-day operational involvement.
+Some grantors transfer assets to Cook Islands trusts that are difficult to value, impossible to sell, or require active management beyond typical trustee capabilities—art collections, classic cars, intellectual property, or small business interests requiring day-to-day operational involvement.

 Cook Islands trustees are not equipped to manage art collections, classic car portfolios, or actively operated businesses.
 These assets require specialized expertise, ongoing management, and hands-on involvement that trustees cannot provide from Rarotonga.
-Additionally, illiquid assets are difficult to value for tax reporting, create appraisal requirements, and may be impossible to liquidate if distribution becomes necessary.
+Illiquid assets are also difficult to value for tax reporting, create appraisal requirements, and may be impossible to liquidate if distribution becomes necessary.

 Gideon Alper